-Donna brings Joe to church to pray for his bum heart...and after some initial hemming and hawing, Joe tells her that praying for him is the most wonderful thing anyone's ever done for him, and Donna smiles sanctimoniously because she's the most awesomely sweet natured virginal cherub who's ever walked the earth.
+Donna brings Joe to church to pray for his bum heart...and after some initial hemming and hawing, Joe tells her that praying for him is the most wonderful thing anyone's ever done for him, and Donna smiles sanctimoniously because she's the most awesomely sweet-natured virginal cherub who's ever walked God's green earth.
 Blech, writers.
 Blech!

 Mammoth Mountain.
 The head of the patrollers tells Steve, David, and Clare that they're giving up on the search 'cause the storm is getting too bad.
 Steve says there must be something they can do, and the guy explains that he can't endanger his team to search for a couple of idiots who brazenly ignored warning signs and safety rules.
 Clare barks, "But what about our friends?" and before the guy can retort that he doesn't give a rat's ass, he gets a message on his walkie-talkie thing: two skiers who flouted all reasonable safety precautions have been found!
 What a relief.

 The Walsh house.
 Colin phones Valerie and tells her he had a wonderful evening, even though she ejected him from Casa Walsh before they could doink.
 He invites her out for breakfast, so they make plans to go to some out of the way place on the beach.

 Rehab.
 Kelly and Tara are making pottery things during an art therapy session.
 Tara tells her all about how she ran away when she was fourteen and doesn't know how to get in touch with her parents 'cause they moved away.
 Kelly says she's sorry to hear that, and Tara starts smashing her clay like a deranged person.
 This doesn't bode well.